CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: >
+description: "Information about trying out Cortex for the first time."
-    Information about trying out Cortex for the first time.
+weight: 60
 ---

 # {{< param title >}}